spirosoik/terraform-azure-modules/README.md

 Example
 -----

-An example of modules and the recommended project structure can be found in [Examples]((https://github.com/spirosoik/terraform-azure-modules/tree/master/example.com))
+An example of modules and the recommended project structure can be found [here](https://github.com/spirosoik/terraform-azure-modules/tree/master/example.com)

 ## License